sukhsinghntn/beta1/README.md

 - **Sharing**: Share a form with coworkers so they can view responses.
 Transfer ownership when someone else should maintain the form.
 - **Search**: Search all published forms.
 IT staff can change form ownership if needed.
 - **Deleted and Unpublished Forms**: IT administrators can restore deleted forms or publish inactive forms from the Admin page.
+- **Admin Deletion**: IT administrators can delete any form from the Search page.
+They must provide a reason, and the owner receives an email notification with that reason.

 ## Typical Workflow